TSHEPO-CLOUD/Blog_app/blog/README.md

 # README

+# ABOUT THE PROJECT

+This is the very first project you will build with Ruby on Rails.
+The main goal here is to make i up and running - do not worry if you do not understand everything.
+We will go deeper with the following lessons.

 **To get your own copy of our project clone the repository to your local machine.**

 [repository](https://github.com/TSHEPO-CLOUD/blog_app/tree/feature_branch)

+# Run bundle install

+# Run rails s

+# and open your browser and enter www.localhost:3000

 ## Authors

 👤 **Tshepo Molefe**